preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 - Fixed a problem where navigating between ODM authoring sites would not work correctly when my sites was used for the navigation (#118034).
 - Team News Rollup now has correct localization for social dates. (#117788).
 - Auto publish now works correctly on all page collection configurations (#115434).
+- Stability improvments to connect site to omnia (#117468).